ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Chicago State University has the same tuition for international students as for those from out of state.

-International students at Chicago State University can expect to pay around $2,328 per year, before any scholarships or financial aid.
+International students at Chicago State University can expect to pay around $2,328 per year, before any scholarships, grants or other financial aid.

-Students from outside of the U.S. are not eligible for loans or grants from the U.S. government, but should research private or school-specific grants, scholarships, and other funding opportunities..
-International students who demonstrate financial need may qualify for the following types of financial support at Chicago State University:
+International students are not eligible for federal financial aid, but may qualify for private or Chicago State University-specific grants, scholarships, and other funding opportunities.
+International students with need may qualify for the following types of financial support at Chicago State University:

 •On-campus jobs •Loans from outsideChicago State University •Athletic Awards •Chicago State University-specific scholarships •International Students Tuition Waivers